varunsingh87/Ambient-Noise-Remover/README.md

 ## Author

-I, Varun Singh, did the research, wrote the software.
+I, Varun Singh, did the research and wrote the software.

 ## License